jimchen5209/HJ_Utilities/README.md

 4.Install Python 3.5 or higher on your PC.

-5.Open command line,and type "pip install telepot".
+5.Open command line,and type "-r requirements.txt".

   For Windows: Go to 'python folder'\Scripts\ Shift+right_click to open Command Shell here and type "pip install telepot".

-6.Edit config.json .
+6.Start the bot once and edit config.json .

 7.Start the python app and enjoy!